AgentSynthia/Synthia-Introduction/README.md

 # Synthia AI: Your Ultimate AI-Powered Crypto Companion

 Synthia AI is a revolutionary AI agent designed to empower users with advanced tools for navigating the complex world of blockchain and cryptocurrency.
-From detailed technical analysis to smart contract intelligence and real-time market insights, Cortana provides unparalleled assistance to traders, developers, and investors alike.
+From detailed technical analysis to smart contract intelligence and real-time market insights, Synthia provides unparalleled assistance to traders, developers, and investors alike.

 ---